aaaronweisenburger/aaronweisenburger.github.io/README.md

 ### Experience

 3D Printing Specialist-Adelphi University

 •Instructed students over a 7-week program on additive manufacturing and the 3D printing process through lessons and engineering projects, including developing innovative prototype solutions for real-world problems

 •Collaborated with fellow instructors to create lesson plans and foster an engaging learning environment

 ### Organizations

 The Forge-Troy, New York

 •Volunteer approximately 7 hours each week at RPI’s makerspace by helping students with setting up their personal or class projects on Prusa MK4S’s, Prusa XL’s, Formlabs Form 4 resin printers, BN-20A Eco-Solvent Inkjet, and Nova35 130W Laser Cutter

-•Conduct repairs on FDM and SLA printers weekly, organize the makerspace, and run training sessions for volunteers •Attend weekly executive board meetings with other members to discuss budget, new equipment, and upcoming events
+•Conduct repairs on FDM and SLA printers weekly, organize the makerspace, and run training sessions for volunteers

+•Attend weekly executive board meetings with other members to discuss budget, new equipment, and upcoming events

 Rensselaer Rocket Society(RRS)-Troy, New York

 • Apart of the structures subsystem for RRS’s Intercollegiate Rocketry and Engineering Competition(IREC) team, which flew a payload to 9,863 feet on a student-developed solid rocket motor, deployed the payload at apogee, collected flight data, and recovered the vehicle.

 •Collaborated with team members approximately 3 hours each week to design and fabricate all airframe components, including body tubes, the nosecone, and fins with carbon fiber tip-to-tip reinforcements

 •Earned 24th out of 143 overall in IREC and 4th place overall in the 10K student-researched and developed category despite working on an extremely limited budget

 ### Projects

-Level 1 High-Powered Rocket
+Level 1 High-Powered Rocket:

 • Built, launched, and recovered a high-powered model rocket with an H-class motor(Impulse range: 226 Newton-seconds), demonstrating understanding of structural design, propulsion, and safety

 Level 2 High-Powered Rocket Mk1:

 •Constructed a fiberglass high-powered model rocket using a 3-inch diameter Wildman Punisher kit.
 •Applied avionics knowledge to resolve recovery issues by reconfiguring faulty components